joshmarinacci/meowlang/blog2/blog2.md

 }
 ```

 Note that I added a `jsEquals` method.
-This lets us compare the number to a real Javascript number.
-This is helpful
+This lets us compare the number to a
+real Javascript number.
+It is not part of our exposed API, but it is helpful
 when writing our unit tests later.

 Now we can define our basic binary operations for arithmetic.
-Since addition, subtraction, and the others
+Since addition, subtraction,
- are basically all the same, create a single BinOp class instead of one for each operation.
+and the others are basically all the same, create a single BinOp class instead of one for each operation.

 ```
 class BinOp {